 Disneyland Snow Photo Spots

 Disneyland with the family?
-You definitely need to stop at these snow spots for a family photo:
+You definitely need to stop at these snow spots for a family photo.
+Remember, your photos are free with purchase of Disney Genie+.

 - Sleeping Beauty’s Winter Castle, decked out with snow and icicles and twinkling lights in the evening hours.